Best Multilingual Video Interview Software for Global Hiring in 2026

 1. KitaHQ: Best for Multilingual AI Video Interviews

-KitaHQ helps global hiring teams run multilingual AI video interviews without live scheduling.
+KitaHQ helps global hiring teams run AI video interviews without live scheduling.

 Candidates can complete interviews in their chosen language.
 The AI interviewer can speak the candidate’s language, and KitaHQ can generate same-language transcripts, summaries, scores, recordings, and English reports for recruiter review.